Copyright © 2004-2012 Kevin L. Mitchell <firstname.lastname@example.org>

 The capability identifier set must be accepted as a whole, or rejected entirely.

-If a client issues a REQ subcommand, registration must be suspended until an END subcommand is received.
+If a server receives a REQ subcommand while client registration is in progress, it MUST suspend registration until an END subcommand is received.

 Client: CAP REQ :multi-prefix sasl Server: CAP * ACK :multi-prefix sasl